Reversing Trump, Buttigieg reinstates local hiring program - WTMJ

 The Associated General Contractors of America opposes the program, arguing it would increase construction costs or reduce competition in the contract bidding process.

 The Transportation Department’s pilot initiative would allow cities to test the impact of local hiring preferences on prices and competition.
-A more permanent change in local hiring for federally funded projects would require the department to propose new regulations, something that Buttigieg has not indicated whether he will do.
+A more permanent change in local hiring for federally funded projects would require the department to propose new regulations, but Buttigieg has not indicated if he plans to take that step.

 Yen reported from Austin, Texas.